 The Back to Education Allowance is a non-statutory scheme.
 This means that decisions cannot be appealed to the Social Welfare Appeals Office.
 If you are not satisfied with a decision you may request (in writing) a review by an officer of the relevant social welfare local office or section, enclosing any new evidence in support of the review.

-If you are getting a jobseeker's payment, you should return your application form to your social welfare local office.
+If you are getting a jobseeker's payment, Farm Assist or a One-Parent Family payment (paid by your social welfare local office) you should return your application form to your social welfare local office.

 If you are getting Illness Benefit contact: